On the digital track: transit in unpredictable times

 “That’s why you have to use some of the artificial intelligence processes to weed out patterns,” Turley says.
 “You need to build a picture based on a richer set of data, rather than just skewing it entirely to one set of potentially rogue reports.
 You build from multiple sources and then use machine learning [to determine patterns], rather than having humans poring over it.”

 Navigating public comments

-As part of their rulemaking processes, and the Administrative Procedures Act, government agencies must allow the public to comment on proposed regulations.
+As part of their rulemaking processes and the Administrative Procedures Act, government agencies must allow the public to comment on proposed regulations.
 That important process is another pain point for regulators.

 It is estimated that “bots” were responsible for more than a million of the 22 million comments the Federal Communications Commission (FCC) received on its call to consider repealing Obama-era net neutrality protections.

 The FCC, Deloitte says, is using analytics and AI to identify and combat such activity.
-The agency contracted with FiscalNote, a government relationship management company, to analyze all 22 million net neutrality comments, using natural language processing techniques to cluster them into groups and identify similarities in structure and word usage.
+The agency contracted with FiscalNote, a government relationship management company, to analyse all 22 million net neutrality comments, using natural language processing techniques to cluster them into groups and identify similarities in structure and word usage.
 The analysts discovered hundreds of thousands of comments with identical sentence and paragraph structure.